 Compounding this challenge, the underlying primitives have changed from manipulating Virtual Machines in a self-contained environment, to manipulating cloud ‘resources’ in a shared environment.
 Enterprises then have competing operational models to maintain their existing estate, while developing the new cloud infrastructure.

 For cloud computing to work, there needs to be consistent workflows that can be reused at scale across multiple cloud providers.
-This requires:
+This requires: * Consistent instruction sets for provisioning * Identity for security and for network connections * Privileges and rights so they can be deployed and run

 The essential implication of the transition to the cloud is the shift from “static” infrastructure to “dynamic” infrastructure: from a focus on configuration, and management of a static fleet of IT resources, to provisioning, securing, connecting, and running dynamic resources on demand.
 Not only is our infrastructure dynamic, our secret information, the methods used to encrypt, protect, and access can also be dynamic, giving us a higher level of confidence, and a much smaller attack surface.